apache/linkis-website/docs/deployment/linkis-scriptis-install.md

 # enter the web directory
 cd DataSphereStudio/web

+#This step is only required for the first use
+lerna init

 #Add dependencies Note: This is not through npm install but lerna bootstrap needs to be installed first learn This step only needs to be executed for the first time
 lerna bootstrap
 ````